10. Expressions

 degrees or radians (sin(x), cos(x), tan(x), asin(x), acos(x), atan(x),

-atan2(x) and arg(z)), the unit may be selected by set angles
+atan2(x) and arg(z)), the unit may be selected by set angles, which

 defaults to radians.